Dražen Dalipagić: National team career

 Dalipagić debuted for senior the Yugoslavian national basketball team, in 1973.
 In total, he played in 243 games with Yugoslavia's senior national team, between 1973 and 1986, scoring a total of 3,700 points, which was the most points scored by any player in the history of the Yugoslav national team.

 He won the gold medal at the 1978 FIBA World Championship, and the gold medal at the 1980 Summer Olympics.
 As a member of the Yugoslavian national team, he also won three gold medals at the EuroBasket.
 His four medals won at the FIBA World Cup (Silver, 1974 FIBA World Championship; Gold, 1978 FIBA World Championship; Bronze, 1982 FIBA World Championship, and 1986 FIBA World Championship) is tied for the all-time international basketball record.
 A three-time Olympian, Dalipagić was instrumental in the Yugoslavian team's capturing of the gold, at the 1980 Summer Olympics.

-Personal life
+Personal life and death

-Dalipagić finished high school at the Technical School in Mostar, and graduated from the Teachers College in Belgrade.
-He is married to Sonja Požeg, former Yugoslav tennis player.
-They have two children, Sanja and Davorin.
+Dalipagić finished high school at the Technical School in Mostar and graduated from the Teachers College in Belgrade.
+He was married to Sonja Požeg, former Yugoslav tennis player.
+They had two children, Sanja and Davorin.

+Dalipagić died on 25 January 2025, at the age of 73.